-You are urged to contact the School of Pharmacy, Office of Student Affairs at (806) 354-5418 with questions pertaining to any of these areas.
+You are urged to contact the School of Pharmacy, Office of Student Affairs at (806) 354-5418 with

 HEALTH SCIENCES CENTER HEALTH SERVICES

 Counseling Services Confidential mental health services are available for students.
 These services include help in stress management, crisis, relationships, family problems, anxiety, depression, and any other situations with potential to interfere with academic success.
 Psychologists provide the needed free sessions.
 Psychiatric referral is available when needed.
 They are available for consultation and counseling regarding personal, academic, and career issues.
 These services are structured in such a manner as to provide and maintain strict confidentiality.